Oswego, New York: Fort Ontario

 Fort Ontario was built between 1839 and 1844.
 Major masonry improvements to the forts outer wall were undertaken, but left incomplete when Congress canceled its funding in 1872.
 By 1901, the old fort was abandoned.

 The 2nd Brigade of the U.S. 1st Infantry Division called Fort Ontario home until the brigade was deactivated on June 1, 1940.
 During World War II it was used for interning Jewish refugees from Europe (see section below).

 In 1946, the fort was transferred to the state of New York.
 At that time, it was used to house veterans and their families during the post-war period.
-Development of the fort as a historic site began in 1949, which included the "Safe Haven Museum."
+Development of the fort as a historic site began in 1949, which included the "Safe Haven Museum".

 Today, Fort Ontario is being restored to its 1867–1872 appearance.
 Costumed interpreters recreate the lives of the officers, men, and civilians who garrisoned the fort in 1868–1869.

-WWII refugee camp
+World War II refugee camp

 In 1944 amidst World War II, President Franklin D. Roosevelt established a camp at the fort for survivors of the Holocaust.

-The fort was used as Fort Ontario Emergency Refugee Shelter also known as "Safe Haven," home to approximately 982 Jewish refugees, survivors of the Nazi Holocaust, from August 1944 to February 1946.
+The fort was used as Fort Ontario Emergency Refugee Shelter also known as "Safe Haven", home to approximately 982 Jewish refugees, survivors of the Nazi Holocaust, from August 1944 to February 1946.
 This was the only attempt by the United States government to shelter Jewish refugees during the war.

 Approximately 1,000 refugees were transferred to the fort from the Ferramonti di Tarsia, a concentration camp in Cosenza, Calabria, Italy.
 The refugees came from 18 different European countries.

 The refugees were placed behind barbed wire, and given no official status, having been required to sign papers accepting their eventual return to their home countries in Europe at the end of the war.
 Due to political pressure, President Harry S. Truman allowed them to apply for citizenship.

 The camp comprised 200 buildings of converted army barracks.
 The site is now the Safe Haven Museum.